Eddie Johnson (basketball, born 1959): Return to NBA

 After his season overseas, he then returned to the NBA and started the 1995–96 season with the Indiana Pacers.
 He was traded to the Denver Nuggets on February 20, 1997, where he was quickly released.
 However, he signed with the Houston Rockets for the remainder of the season to where he returned for the following two seasons.
 Along with his Sixth Man of the Year Award, he is also remembered for hitting the game-winning three-pointer as time expired in a 95–92 Rockets win over the Utah Jazz in game 4 of the 1997 Western Conference Finals.
 Johnson would play an additional season for the Rockets and then 3 games the following season before finally retiring as a player.

 Post-NBA career

-After his playing career was over, Johnson turned to broadcasting, serving as a color commentator for Arizona State, the WNBA's Phoenix Mercury, and currently the Phoenix Suns.
+After his playing career was over, Johnson turned to broadcasting, serving as a color commentator for Arizona State, the WNBA's Phoenix Mercury, and then the Phoenix Suns.
 Johnson is also an accomplished motivational speaker, and he has recently released an instructional DVD called Eddie Johnson's Jumpshot and Offensive Skills.
 Johnson is also a regular article contributor to the website Hoopshype.com and also enjoys debating his ideas, opinions, and thoughts with his readers.